Knowledge Unlearning for Mitigating Privacy Risks in Language Models: Related Work

 In this work, we compare our proposed method with a data preprocessing approach proposed by \citet{kandpal2022deduplicating} which shows that deduplicating the training corpora before pretraining helps pretrain LMs that show stronger robustness against extraction attacks than an LM pretrained under the same circumstances without deduplicating the pretraining corpora.
 However, we highlight that this approach, which may still be effective at mitigating the overall privacy risks, is not the most suitable approach when considering a realistic scenario of individuals requesting the removal of their information from the implicit parameters of the LMs.

 \paragraph{Differential Privacy} Differential Privacy (DP) aims to guarantee that the effect of an individual input on the output of a specific function is bounded~\citep{dwork2008differential, dwork2006calibrating}.
-In the context of deep neural networks, DP, which needs to be applied during the training phase, aims to construct models that can ensure that the individual information within the training data cannot be inferred~\citep{abadi2016deep}.
+In the context of deep neural networks, DP, which needs to be applied during the training phase, aims to construct models that can provide \textit{general} guarantees that the individual information within the training data cannot be inferred~\citep{abadi2016deep}.
 While DP has shown to be surprisingly effective at fine-tuning LMs~\citep{li2022large, yu2022differentially}, pretraining LMs with DP still suffers from substantial performance gap, expensive computation, and slow convergence~\citep{anil2021large}.
 Furthermore, as pointed out by \citet{brown2022does}, DP can only provide limited guarantees for LMs because DP requires a unified definition for privacy boundaries, which is inherently impossible for natural language data.
-Furthermore, in a realistic scenario where individuals may practice their Right-To-Be-Forgotten (RTBF) dynamically after model deployment, it is extremely difficult to define a notion of privacy that matches the requirements of each individual beforehand, which is required for training an LM with DP.
+Most importantly, in a realistic scenario where individuals may practice their Right-To-Be-Forgotten (RTBF) dynamically after model deployment, it is nontrivial to apply existing descent-based DP algorithms such as DP-SGD to only protection against \textit{targeted} extraction attacks.